 Hormone Replacement Therapy, or HRT for short, is a form of treatment available to women who are experiencing menopause-related symptoms.
 As you approach the menopause, certain hormone levels may decrease, and so HRT can be used to return these levels back to normal.

-If you're already using HRT, you can reorder your medication with Superdrug Online Doctor.
-Complete a short online assessment and your online doctor will check to make sure your treatment is still right for you.
-If it is, you can have your treatment delivered for free, or choose to collect in-store.
+Reordering treatment – you can reorder your current treatment with Superdrug Online Doctor.
+Complete a short online assessment and your online doctor will prescribe your treatment if it's still right for you.

 |Elleste Duet (Conti)||84 tablets||£45|

 |Evorel Conti||8, 16, and 24 patches||from £45|